Research In Action

 Team Support Matters

-As I decide which Epidemiology MPH graduate program offer to accept, meticulously weighing each benefit, support--both financial and social--remains the most pressing factor.
+As I now oscillate between deciding which Epidemiology MPH graduate program offer I will accept, meticulously weighing each benefit, support--both financial and social--remains the most pressing factor.
 I will go where I feel wanted, sought, and valued.
 Rankings and prestige determined which schools I considered, but their missions determined how I would prioritize the applications.

 Like Dr. Winston, I look forward to one day mentoring young female scientists to pursue their dreams, even when they doubt they can.
 Words are powerful, and I thank her for encouraging me to take the harder path.